Uganda Coffee Agronomy Training

 Improving coffee livelihoods requires strategic, high-value investment of scarce resources, whether they come from the coffee industry, donors, governments, or communities.
 Interventions thus need to be rigorously identified and tested to be cost-effective and have high impact.

-To hold ourselves accountable to the impact we achieve and to generate additional insights into effective approaches to offer support to coffee farmers, we rigorously monitor and evaluate our program across 3 key components:
+To hold ourselves accountable to the impact we achieve and to generate additional insights into effective approaches to offer support to coffee farmers, UACT rigorously monitors and evaluates program activities across 3 key components:

 Best Practice Evaluation